lorindi/lorindi/README.md

 # Welcome to My GitHub Profile 👋

 ## 👨‍💻 About Me
 Hello there!
-I'm **Lora Mitova**, a Python Web Developer passionate about art and programming.
+I'm **Lora Mitova**, a Web Developer passionate about art and programming.
 I'm on the lookout for exciting opportunities in the IT field.

 - 📧 Email: loramitova9@gmail.com
 - 📱 Phone: +359898277556